-"O Happiness ! our being's end and aim."
+"O Happiness! our being's end and aim."

+" Page 48-

-"Page 48-"Order is Heaven's first law."
+"Order is Heaven's first law."

-I now opened the book at the pages written above, and found the words as quoted on each page, exactly as it had been represented I should.
+I now opened the book at the pages written above, and found the words as quoted on each page, exactly as it had been represented.

 I desire no stronger testimony to prove the presence of an educated mind under the table-a mind that had eyes to see, hands to serve, and brain to comprehend-than is furnished by the experiments with the book and watch.
 It is not material to the object of my writing that you call such mind spirit.
-But call it something; give it a name that you will not be ashamed of.
-I have no argument to offer, that every thoughtful man and woman is not already familiar with.
+But call it something; give it a name of which you will not be ashamed.
+I have no argument to offer but that which every thoughtful man and woman has already anticipated.
 The verdict of the reader must rest upon the facts of the case.
 Rhetoric is dumb in their impressive presence, and all elaborate speech contemptible.

 Lay aside prejudice, and look these facts squarely in the face.
 Let us not turn away from Truth.